gregorybchris/chans/README.md

 The reason I chose to do my final project on Chan's algorithm is because of three features that make this algorithm particularly interesting to me.

- - Utilizes other (more complex) algorithms
+ - Utilizes other (slower) algorithms
  - Throws away valuable work and starts over
  - Uses a geometric series to avoid ``n^2`` runtime